-The UEFA administration publishes decisions taken by its disciplinary bodies on its website (link to be added).
+The UEFA administration publishes decisions taken by its disciplinary bodies on its website.

 Where such a decision contains confidential information, the UEFA administration may decide, ex officio or following a request by one of the parties or the ethics and disciplinary inspector within seven days of notification of the decision, to publish an anonymised version.
 Doping-related decisions constitute an exception in this regard, since they are subject to the specific provisions of the UEFA Anti-Doping Regulations.

 Protests must be submitted in writing, indicating the relevant grounds, and must reach the Control, Ethics and Disciplinary Body within 24 hours of the end of the match in question (unless the relevant competition regulations shorten that deadline).

 Moreover, a protest fee of €1,000 must be transferred to the above-mentioned bank account by the same deadline.

 That being said, protests are only admissible if they are based on: